-The most important thing is that they find a programme of recovery that works for them, that will help them grow in their recovery, and that they believe in.
-We are the only rehab clinic in the UK to offer two types of programme; we recognise that not all clients respond to 12 Step, usually due to misunderstanding the basic principles; this is why we teach both modules at our clinic.
-We want our clients to take ownership of their own recovery and find a programme that they are able to follow and practise in their daily lives on leaving the treatment environment.
+We are the only rehab clinic in the UK to offer two types of a programme; we recognise that not all clients respond to 12 Step, usually due to misunderstanding the basic principles; this is why we teach both modules at our clinic.
+We want our clients to take ownership of their recovery and find a programme that they can follow and practise in their daily lives on leaving the treatment environment.

 This therapeutic model follows an eight-stage approach.
 The importance of a systematic model is that clients can map their progress from one stage to the next, which is important in early recovery, where targets and goals should be thought about in small, measurable and achievable ways.